GepocUS/Spcies/docs/develop.md

 - 'feat:' when adding or working on a new feature.
 - 'fix:' or 'bug:' when fixing some issue or bug.
+- 'add:' when adding some new file/function that is not considered a new feature.
 - 'update:' when updating some formulatio/method to the latest changes or updates.
 - 'refactor:' when refactoring code that neither fixed bug nor adds a feature.
 - 'docs:' when updating documentation or README files.